-The Group has not concluded any agreement with its management or employees that contains the provisions of a compensation payment in the case of a takeover bid.
+The Group has not concluded any agreement with its management or employees that provides for a compensation payment in the case of a takeover bid.

 DIVIDENDS

 The Group's strong expansion and growth have been achieved thanks to significant investments in the recent past.
 The Group's policy has been to maintain a strong capital base so as to maintain investor, creditor and market confidence and to sustain future development of the business.